• ROENFR

 SECTION 2

 Art.
-17 - (1) The Economic and Social Council issues opinions and recommendations, either as a result of notifications sent by public authorities, representative employer or trade union organizations at the national level, or by representatives of civil society, or through self-notification.
+17 - (1) The Economic and Social Council issues points of view and recommendations, either as a result of notifications sent by public authorities, representative employer or trade union organizations at the national level, or by representatives of civil society, or through self-notification.

-(2) The opinions and recommendations issued are communicated to authorities, institutions or organizations of employers, trade unions or civil society with responsibilities, competences or interests in the field.
+(2) The points of view and recommendations issued are communicated to authorities, institutions or employer, trade union or civil society organizations with responsibilities, competences or interests in the field.

 Art.
-18 - (1) The issuance of opinions and recommendations as a result of self-notification is carried out at the proposal of the members of the Plenary or at the proposal of one of the permanent specialized committees of the Economic and Social Council.
+18 - (1) The issuance of points of view and recommendations as a result of self-notification is carried out at the proposal of the members of the Plenary or at the proposal of one of the permanent specialized committees of the Economic and Social Council.

-(2) The issuance of opinions and recommendations can also be carried out as a result of notifications from public authorities or from representative employer or trade union organizations at the national level, as well as from representatives of civil society.
+(2) The issuance of points of view and recommendations can also be carried out as a result of notifications received from public authorities or from representative employer or trade union organizations at the national level, as well as from representatives of civil society.

 (3) The notifications provided in paragraphs (1) and (2) will be submitted to the technical secretariat, approved by DGA and DJRUS for eligibility and compliance with the law and transmitted to the Executive Bureau.